samsonweiner/CNAsim/README.md

    `-l, --cn-length-mean` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The average length of a focal CNA in number of base pairs.
 Default: 5 Mbp

-   `-l2, --cn-length-mean` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Minimum copy number event length in bp.
+   `-l2, --min-cn-length` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Minimum copy number event length in bp.
 Should be at minimum the region length and no greater than the mean.
 Default: 1000 bp

    `-s, --cn-event-rate` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The probability that an event is an amplification.
 Default: 0.5